-These properties are one of the largest assembled parcels of private recreational land within the Lower Mainland.
-The views are breathtaking, fronting Pitt River, with snowcapped mountains in most directions.
+These properties are one of the largest assembled parcels of private recreational land within such close proximity to the Lower Mainland.
+The views are breathtaking, fronting two mountain rivers, with snowcapped mountains in most directions.
 These properties sit in a fairly wide and long valley offering some of the most picturesque scenery in the Lower Mainland.
-A majority of the properties are very flat and level except near the north end where the property climbs to a small hill.
+Most of the main properties are very flat and level except near the north end where the property climbs to a small hill.
 There are a number of small mountain creeks on the properties that run into Pitt River.
 Some of the shoreline along the river is truly beautiful especially after spring run off where areas along the river have formed white sandy beaches.
 Throughout these sandy beaches are small stands of aspen as shown in the photos.
-The Pitt River on the west side of the properties has a bend in it just a short distance from the mouth of the river where there is a wide quiet area that is an ideal spot for fly fishing as shown in the photos.
+The mountain river on the east side of the properties has a bend in it just a short distance from the mouth of the river where there is a wide quiet area that is an ideal spot for fly fishing as shown in the photos.
 There are numerous game trails that lead from the valley floor to the high mountains and in the late spring and fall a large number of deer calls this unique property home.
-Elk are thriving in the area and are often seen on the property.
+Elk are thriving in Upper Pitt Lake, a herd of 23 were relocated in January 2005.

-NW1-District Lot 1723-132 Acres (2,727 ft. of river frontage)
+District Lot 1723-132 Acres

 This lot fronts on the Pitt River on the west and has an alternate Pitt River arm on the east boundary.
-This lot has approximately 2,727 feet of river frontage.
-The property is traversed north to south by an existing gravel road with approximately 3,300 feet of road frontage.
+This lot has approximately 2,600 feet of river frontage.
+The property is traversed north to south by an existing gravel road with 3,300 feet of road frontage.
 The property is well treed with alder, cottonwood and some spruce.

-NW2-District Lot 2043-157 Acres
+District Lot 2043-157 Acres

 This property is bounded on the east by District Lot 3173 and on the west by District Lot 3162.
 The alternate Pitt River water channel runs through the northern boundary of this lot and could provide small boat access.
 The westernmost boundary is only 250 feet from the existing gravel road.
 The road distance from this property to the loading dock at the north end of Pitt Lake is .75 miles.
-A portion of the northeast corner of the property is marshy.
+The northeast portion of the property is marshy.
 The southeast and western portion contains some timber.